shuai-xu/flink/docs/dev/table/sourceSinks.md

 Batch queries support processing time attributes as well.
 However, processing time attributes are initialized with the wall-clock time of the table scan operator and keep this value throughout the query evaluation.

-A table schema field of type `SQL_TIMESTAMP` can be declared as a processing time attribute as shown in the following example.
+A table schema field of type `PROCTIME_INDICATOR` can be declared as a processing time attribute as shown in the following example.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">